What is Invoice Finance?

 Can I be approved for invoice finance if I have bad credit?

 Yes, you can be approved for invoice finance if you have bad credit.
-Your eligibility for invoice finance with a factoring company will depend on the invoice value and repayment stability of your customers, not your individual credit profile.
+Your eligibility with a factoring company will depend on the invoice value and repayment stability of your customers, not your individual credit profile.